fdifrison/java-persistence/doc/JPA-Inheritance.md

 ## Joined inheritance

-In the joined inheritance, the child entities have an explicit table that contains their specific properties while the common attributes are defined in the parent table
+In the joined inheritance, the child entities have an explicit table that contains their specific properties while the common attributes are defined in the parent table; child and parent entity share the same id column.
+As a direct consequence, an insert of child entity requires the execution of two insert statements, one for the parent and one for the child entity.